THE THEORY TEST

 start to take action before the danger occurs.

-The DSA have now extended the Theory Test by
+The DVSA have now extended the Theory Test by

 adding a Hazard Perception Test.
 It's taken at the same time as